 • Test your rocks by trying to scratch them against each other.
 Rocks of the same hardness will not scratch each other.

 There are many sources for rocks for tumbling – local and online rock shops or find them yourself.
-Many people that rock tumble, including myself, prefer colorful rocks like agates and jaspers.
+Many people who rock tumble, including myself, prefer colorful rocks like agates and jaspers.
 The good news is that agates and jaspers are the same hardness.

-Types of Rock Tumblers
+Types of Rock Tumblers Explained

 Rotary Tumbler – I recommend starting with a rotary tumbler.
 A rotary tumbler has a sealed barrel that holds the rocks, abrasives and water.
 The barrel is placed on a base that rotates the barrel and allows the abrasives to wear down the rocks.
 The rocks are tumbled for five to seven days at which point they are removed and cleaned before starting the next grit.